The exact renormalization group and dimensional regularization: Decimation and dimensional regularization

 The integration over degrees of freedom is divided in two regions, low momenta and high momenta.
 In the hard cut-off version, this is done by using the following expression for the high momenta integration measure $d_{H}^{n}p$,

 where $\mu$ is the mass scale mentioned above, and gives the separation between low momenta and high momenta.
-In this work this HCO is replaced by a soft cut-off version implemented by means of the following expression for the distribution $\theta(x-x_{0})$ appearing in \cite{Gelfand:105396}\footnote{The distribution $(x-x_{0})_{+}^{\lambda}$ is defined acting on a test function $\phi(x)$ by,
+In this work this HCO is replaced by a soft cut-off version implemented by means of,